qatrainingjaguila/CNEDevOps/README.md

 ## Testing
 The app is tested using pytest.
 The repo is cloned into a VM and run with docker-compose, connecting to a test RDS database.
+Below is a coverage report that can be output by pytest.

 ![coverage][coverage]